 Your dedicated orthopedist at Texas Orthopaedic Associates, discusses all of your options with you to determine if a shoulder replacement surgery is indeed the right path.

 You’re probably going to need to spend several nights in the hospital after a shoulder replacement.
 Typically your orthopaedic surgeon gets you started on passive exercises with a physical therapist within a few days of your procedure.

 When you return home, plan on being in a supportive sling for at least 2-4 weeks.
 You’re probably also going to also need at least 2-4 weekly physical therapy sessions for about 4-8 weeks, in addition to daily exercises during this time.

-Most men and women who have shoulder replacement surgeries at Texas Orthopaedic Associates, LLP, can return to the majority of their daily activities within 2-3 weeks and begin driving after about 2-4 weeks.
+Most men and women who have shoulder replacement surgeries at Texas Orthopaedic Associates, can return to the majority of their daily activities within 2-3 weeks and begin driving after about 2-4 weeks.
 With each passing day though, you should start experiencing an improvement and relief from pain.

-Schedule your shoulder replacement consultation at Texas Orthopaedic Associates, LLP, today.
+Schedule your shoulder replacement consultation at Texas Orthopaedic Associates, today.
 Click on the online booking feature or call your nearest clinic directly.